Bugatti1982/Car-Finder/README.md

 ### Meeting Notes on Oct 14, 2024

+* Marcellus was missing from meeting.

 * We continued to have trouble connecting front end to back end.

 * Mattison added the code for the connection but we are not sure where the error is coming from.

+* The group studied up on the token and how to install it.

+*

 ### Meeting Notes on Oct 15, 2024